raffadrummer/log4ksp/README.md

-# log4ksp
+# Log 4 KSP

-This repository contains a simple logging system for "[Kontakt](http://www.native- instruments.com/en/products/komplete/samplers/kontakt-5/) Scripting Language" scripts.
+This repository contains a simple *logging system* for "[Kontakt](http://www.native- instruments.com/en/products/komplete/samplers/kontakt-5/) Scripting Language" scripts.

-The purpose of a logging system is to enable the programmer to collect diagnostic messages (typically used for debugging) produced during script execution.
+The purpose of a *logging system* is to enable the programmer to collect diagnostic messages (typically used for debugging) produced during script execution.